spacetelescope/imexam/docs/source/example2.rst

 * This method first uses the "a" key to check out the aperture photometry with the default settings
 * Display a profile plot around the start we choose
-* Fine tune default radial profile plot according to the object we'd like to examine
+* Fine tune default curve of growth plot according to the object we'd like to examine
 * Make a new profile plot, print the plotted points to the screen, and save a copy of the plotting window for reference

 Here a picture of the area I'm looking at in my ds9 window ( created with ds9.snapsave(filename='photometry_subsection.jpg') )